Harry388/vue-dialog-src/README.md

 })
 ```

-The default 'no' buttons details will automatically be filled in as:
+The default 'no' button's details will automatically be filled in as:
 ```js
 {
     no: {